hms10dev/DayaPeteSite/content/about.md

   <em>Gallery / <a href="https://via.placeholder.com/1200x800" target="_blank">Unsplash</a></em>
 </div>

-They choose me because I offer a unique view into the world of business and marketing.
-They often see my excitement, feel my honesty, and appreciate my tenacity.
-Plus, I’m a Muslim woman who very visibly covers—so I attract like-minded Muslimahs who want to see their businesses flourish without compromising their Deen.
+Clients choose DPCopy because I offer a unique perspective on business and marketing.
+My excitement, honesty, and tenacity are evident in everything I do.
+As a visibly covered Muslim woman, I attract like-minded Muslimahs who are eager to see their businesses flourish without compromising their Deen.

-> The longer I live, the more I realize that I am never wrong about anything, and that all the pains I have so humbly taken to verify my notions have only wasted my time!
+> "Success is not just about what you accomplish in your life; it’s about what you inspire others to do."

-My current clients are Muslimahs with small to medium sized businesses.
-They are passionate about what they do, but they don’t feel very confident in the marketing side and don’t mind outsourcing that side of the business if it means peace of mind and more of what they love.
-They have varying knowledge of marketing and I often spend time somewhat coaching/mentoring them on best marketing practices for their businesses.
+My current clients are passionate Muslimahs running small to medium-sized businesses.
+They excel in their fields but often feel less confident about marketing.
+By outsourcing their marketing needs to me, they gain peace of mind and more time to focus on what they love.
+I also provide coaching and mentoring to help them understand and implement the best marketing practices for their businesses.

 <div class="gallery-box">
   <div class="gallery">